Akiyaaaaaa/summary-discord-bot/README.md

 ## 📜 License

-This project is open-source.
+This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute as you see fit!